microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraMSRoleDefinition.md

 ```

 ### -Filter
-The oData v3.0 filter statement.
+Specifies an oData v3.0 filter string to match a set of role definitions.
-Controls which objects are returned.

 ```yaml
 Type: String